GEOLYTIX/xyz/readme.md

 `"SECRET": "ChinaCatSunflower"`

 A secret which is required to encrypt tokens which are used to store user credentials and session information.
 Should be longer than 32 characters!

-`"TIMEOUT": "30"`

-The maximum token age in seconds.
-Defaults to 30.

 `"DBS_XYZ": "postgres://username:password@123.123.123.123:5432/database"`